Skip to content

 B.Arch., Hunan University, China (2011)

-Dissertation: Computing Long-term Daylighting Simulations from High Dynamic Range Imagery Using Deep Neural Networks
+Dissertation: Computing Long-term Daylighting Simulations from High Dynamic Range Imagery Using Deep Neural Networks.
+Chair: Mehlika Inanici.

 Research interests when at UW: My research interests include daylighting, energy conservation analysis in buildings, and building envelope systems.